exploratory-testing-academy/todoapp-solution/README.md

 * [ USABILITY ] Stacked shadow effect in the bottom makes it seem like there are multiple layers.
 That does not connect well with the filters / routing functionality.
 * [ USABILITY ] Delete, edit and select all options take some discovering.
 * [ USABILITY ] Deletion is only available on select and hover, and deleting multiple items at a time is not possible
-* [ ACCESSIBILITY ] Delete unavailable with keyboard only
+* [ ACCESSIBILITY ] Delete unavailable with keyboard only, keyboard use not supported
 * [ DATA ] `ด้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็็้้้้้้้้็็็็็้้้้้็็็็` does not copy a single character but an encoded mess
 * [ LAYOUT ] Long text and delete button would look better if they were separated into own columns
+* [ DATA ] Some text selection get delete icon on top of text

 ### For React https://todomvc.com/examples/react/dist/